allegro/turnilo/docs/security.md

-# Security in Pivot
+# Security in Swiv

 ## User management

-Pivot does not currently have a concept of a user.
-Everyone who has access to a given Pivot server has equal access to that server.
+Swiv does not currently have a concept of a user.
+Everyone who has access to a given Swiv server has equal access to that server.
-Pivot can act as a 'gatekeeper' for Druid or any supported datasource via the config.
+Swiv can act as a 'gatekeeper' for Druid or any supported datasource via the config.

 ### Data source level access

 It is possible to restrict which data cubes users have access to by explicitly defining in the config all the data cubes that you want the users to see and disabling source discovery.
-This will prevent any data cube not explicitly defined from being queried through Pivot.
+This will prevent any data cube not explicitly defined from being queried through Swiv.

 ### Column level access